sseleman95/PochitaCoin/README.md

-# QuanTrading Hub
+# Pochita Coin

-## What is QuanTrading Hub?
+## What is Pochita Coin?

-QuanTrading Hub is a web with several trading bots, the same complete framework that is lightweight, fast, flexible and secure.
+Pochita Coin is a fully responsive administration template.
+Based on Bootstrap framework and also the JavaScript plugins.
+Highly customizable and easy to use.
+Fits many screen resolutions from small mobile devices to large desktops.

 ## Repository Management